tiprankstipranks

 If we do not respond appropriately, the evolution of the automotive industry could adversely affect our business.

-The automotive industry is increasingly focused on the development of hybrid and electric vehicles and of advanced driver assistance technologies, with the goal of developing and introducing a commercially-viable, fully-automated driving experience.
+Many leaders and consumers in the automotive industry are increasingly focused on the development of hybrid and electric vehicles and of advanced driver assistance technologies, with the goal of a commercially-viable, fully-automated driving experience.
 There has also been an increase in consumer preferences for mobility on demand services, such as car and ride sharing, as opposed to automobile ownership, which may result in a long-term reduction in the number of vehicles per capita.
 In addition, some industry participants are exploring transportation through alternatives to automobiles.
 These evolving areas have also attracted increased competition from entrants outside the traditional automotive industry.
-If we do not continue to innovate and develop, or acquire, new and compelling products that capitalize upon new technologies in response to consumer preferences, it could have an adverse impact on our results of operations.
+If we do not continue to innovate and develop, or acquire, new and compelling products that capitalize upon new technologies in response to consumer preferences, it could have a materially adverse impact on our business, results of operations, and financial condition.
 These changes may also reduce demand for our products for combustion engine vehicles.

 Employment / Personnel - Risk 1